fickrybiliman/fickrybiliman/README.md

 # Hi there 👋, I'm Fickry Bil Iman

+I'm a network and system engineer who try to switch careers and getting into programming and devops.

 <!--
 **fickrybiliman/fickrybiliman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.